 Emulating best practice

 Childcare systems across Europe therefore need to become adequate, affordable and flexible enough to provide reliable support.
-And this is necessary, not only for scientists with children, but for other professionals who don’t want to or who can’t afford to stay at home or reduce working hours: “The system should support and encourage families that don’t follow the norm,” Mattson says.
+And this is necessary, not only for scientists with children, but for other professionals who don’t want to or who can’t afford to stay at home or reduce working hours: “The system should support and encourage families that don’t follow the norm,” Mattsson says.
 But there is still a long way to reach this goal.

 The trouble is that childcare systems in Europe still differ enormously, in quality and quantity – mainly due to historical reasons.
 However, some best practice models have been tried and tested.
 According to a 2007 European Parliament report, called The cost of childcare in EU countries, the most effective policies are those that offer a combination of maternity/paternity leaves for the period immediately following birth, and part-time jobs and childcare facilities for the following years.